These are the CAN messages that are sent or may be sent by the BMS, and the ones that the BMS may listens to.

 - Selectable bus termination: included or not

-This BMS controller places the following messages on the CAN bus:
+This BMS master places the following messages on the CAN bus:

 - A subset of the Standard Traction Pack Messages